 Les Invalides in the 7th arrondissement is a large complex of buildings has a very interesting permanent resident: the Emperor Napoleon Bonaparte.
 His body lies in an elaborate monument surrounded by reliefs of his accomplishments.

 There is also an in-depth museum, Musée de l’Armée dedicated to the military history of France in one of the other buildings of the complex.
-You can book your tickets in advance here.
+You can read more about Les Invalides and book your tickets in advance here.

 8. Mémorial de la Shoah